cronitorio/django_auto_healthchecks/README.rst

 Credits
 ---------

-This package was created with Cookiecutter: https://github.com/audreyr/cookiecutter
+This package was cut with Cookiecutter: https://github.com/audreyr/cookiecutter